brotatotes/bht-automation/bht gen 1/Galatians/Chapter 3/Galatians 3 6 bht.md

 # Galatians 3:6 Commentary Help Text

 ## BHT:
-This description explores the commentary of various biblical scholars.
-It highlights the importance of faith as the means of justification, not works or rituals.
-The role of Abraham as an example of faith is emphasized, along with the connection between his faith and the promises of God.
-The commentary also touches on the significance of Abraham's example in shaping theological arguments and discussions.
+This passage speaks of the significance of Abraham's faith and justification by faith alone.
+It highlights how Abraham, the father of the faithful, believed in God's promises and his faith was reckoned as righteousness.
+The verse emphasizes that faith is the means by which one is justified, not by works or adherence to the law.
+Abraham's example serves as a pattern for all believers, demonstrating that righteousness comes solely through faith in God.
+Both Paul and James reference Abraham's faith as evidence of justification, showing different aspects of his life while affirming the same truth.

 ## Choicest Commentary Quotes:
+### Henry Alford:
+1. "The fact of justification being now introduced, whereas before the ἐπιχορηγεῖν τὸ πνεῦμα was the matter enquired of, is no real departure from the subject."
+2. "Both these belong to the ἐνάρξασθαι of Galatians 3:3, are concomitant, and inseparable."
+3. "On the verse, see note, Romans 4:3."

 ### Jamieson Fausset Brown:
-1. "It was by the hearing of faith: following this up, he says, 'Even as Abraham believed'...
-God supplies unto you the Spirit as the result of faith, not works."
+1. "It was by the hearing of faith: following this up, he says, 'Even as Abraham believed.'"
+2. "God supplies unto you the Spirit as the result of faith, not works, just as Abraham obtained justification by faith, not by works."

-2. "Abraham obtained justification by faith, not by works...
-Where justification is, there the Spirit is, so that if the former comes by faith, the latter must also."
+3. "Where justification is, there the Spirit is, so that if the former comes by faith, the latter must also."

-3. "If the former comes by faith, the latter must also."

 ### Albert Barnes:
 1. "The most eminent of the patriarchs was not saved by the deeds of the Law.
 He was saved by faith, and this fact showed that it was possible to be saved in that way, and that it was the design of God to save people in this manner."